Contractor Payment Terms | Everything You Need to Know

 Invoice on Time

 Above all, never put off invoicing.
 Delays in invoicing can result in late payments or cash flow interruptions; both are things you should try to avoid.
 Many clients have fixed dates for paying invoices.
-Scheduling a due date that is nearer to such dates can ensure prompt payments.
+Scheduling a due date nearer to such dates can ensure prompt payments.

 Prepayment